mask-78/Physics/Statistical Mechanics/Thermodynamics.md

 > If two systems A and B are in equilibrium with a third system C, then they are also in equilibrium with each other.

 It is assumed that each system is separately in mechanical equilibrium.
-If systems are allowed to work on each other then additional conditions constraints must be put to describe their joint mechanial equilibrium.
+If systems are allowed to work on each other then additional constraints must be put to describe their joint mechanial equilibrium.

 We can describe a constaint equation b/w A, C and B, C and from the Zeroth Law this constraint must also exist b/w A,B. This gives us the definition of _emperical temerature_ *T*.
 There can be many potential choices of what this constraint might be but the essential idea is the existence of such a function itself.